 Normally, you would not need the Implement missing members command because JetBrains Rider highlights types with non-implemented base members as error and lets you generate the missing members with a quick-fix (Alt+Enter):

-To implement and/or override members
+Implement and/or override members

-Set the caret within a class where you would like to implement and/or override members from base types.
+Place the caret within a class where you would like to implement and/or override members from base types.

 In the Generate popup, select Missing Members / Overriding Members.